benscott/scratchpads-training/content/images-and-media.rst

 3. Find the uplaoded image, and click *Edit*

-4. Change the *TITLE* if necessary and fill in the other fields as needed
+4. Change the *TITLE* if necessary and fill in the other fields as needed.

+  .. only:: training

+    For the training course, please tag the images from your :ref:`training-material` with the approrpriate taxa (based on the file name)

     .. figure:: /_static/EditImage2.jpg